Polyphenols are a class of chemicals found naturally in plants, including fruits, veggies, herbs and spices, teas, cocoa, and even wine.

 There are hundreds of foods that contain polyphenols in some form.
 Here are some simple foods to add to your plate to get some polyphenol goodness.

 Apples contain a whole bunch of polyphenols (136 milligrams of polyphenols, to be exact).
-These act as strong antioxidants.
-Epidemiological studies have linked apple consumption with reduced risk of certain cancers, heart disease, asthma, and diabetes.

 How to eat ‘em